DavidN0809/Computer-Architecture/README.md

 5. Stop when 100 events have been processed from the MEQ.
 Use C++ for coding, and implement the MEQ using Vectors.
 ## HW2
+Implement a single threaded (no requirement of multi-threading) Event driven Simulator to execute the code segment for the complete “for loop” (code segment on pp.177 in textbook), including the last run of the loop when the predictively fetched instruction(s) from the front of the loop will have to be discarded, and the halt instruction executed.

+1) Each stage of the pipeline must Print() the {stage_name, instruction_name, data, clock cycle number} that is being processed in each stage.
+2) Print() the Event List contents for every clock cycle.
+Assume: Register x1 initially has the value 160 and Register x2 has the fixed value 0 for the following
+code:
+Loop: fld f0,0(x1)
+      fadd.d f4,f0,f2
+      fsd f4,0(x1)
+      addi x1,x1,-8
+      bne x1,x2,Loop